meonkeys/shb/Readme.md

 * exclude optional slashes at ends of hyperlinks
 * capitalize product/project names in prose as they appear in upstream's branding/docs
 * in general: capitalize only the first letter of the first word of sections/headers
+* define jargon and acronym twice:
+    * at first appearance, immediately following the term, in parentheses or locale-appropriate delimiters
+    * in the glossary